Federal Elections Modernization Act¶

 Voter information: FCAO scores provide objective competency data reducing reliance on party labels and campaign spending.

-Primary elimination: Multi-member districts skip primaries entirely, reducing barriers and costs for independent candidates.
+Primary elimination: The Unified General Election Structure eliminates state-administered primaries entirely, reducing barriers and costs for independent candidates.

 Systemic change: Comprehensive reform addresses multiple dysfunction sources simultaneously rather than incremental tinkering.